EasyX-Community/beta-miners/README.md

 Keep in mind these miners have a 1% or more dev fee that cannot be removed.

 ## Current downloads:
-- T-Rex 0.14.2 BETA (cointains mega.nz links, ads)
+- T-Rex 0.14.2 BETA (hard to link to discord posting, cointained mega.nz links, ads)

 --------